COMMUNICATION PLUGS AND ADAPTERS

 COMM SYSTEM-SIX POLE PLUG

-Early Swiss AF leather, cloth and hardshell helmets were made compatible with British communication systems.
+Early Swiss AF leather, cloth and hardshell helmets were adapted to be compatible with British communication systems.

-The "Six Pole Plug" was the early standard configuration for aircraft and flight gear.
+The "Six Pole Plug" ("MAAG Stecker") was the early standard configuration for aircraft and flight gear.

 UK vs. US NATO PLUG